Mike Hailwood: Death

 Following his retirement from motor sport, in late 1979, Hailwood established a Honda-based retail motorcycle dealership in Birmingham named Hailwood and Gould, in partnership with former motorcycle racer Rodney Gould.

 On Saturday 21 March 1981, Hailwood set off in his Rover SD1 with his children Michelle and David to collect some fish and chips.
 As they returned along the A435 Alcester Road through Portway, Warwickshire, near their home in Tanworth-in-Arden, a lorry made an illegal turn through the barriers onto the central reservation, and their car collided with it.
 Michelle, aged nine, was killed instantly.
 Mike and David were taken to hospital, where Mike died two days later from severe internal injuries.
 He was 40 years old.
 David survived with minor injuries.
 The lorry driver was fined £100.

+Hailwood's funeral was on 1 April 1981.
+It was attended by his family, friends and many people from the motorsport world, including Giacomo Agostini, Alain Prost, Nelson Piquet, Alan Jones, John Watson, Rene Arnoux, Gilles Villeneuve, Keke Rosberg, James Hunt, Niki Lauda and Carlos Reutemann.

 Hailwood claimed to have been told by a fortune teller in South Africa that he would not live to 40 and would be killed by a truck.
 The story was repeated by Elizabeth McCarthy in a 1981 memoir, while recounting her relationship with Hailwood, whom she had met at the Canadian Grand Prix in 1967.
 When he asked for her hand in marriage, she replied that she was hesitant to marry someone who could die at any weekend race.
 He then told her his story and said; "...I will be killed by one of those damn lorries – so, you see, it won't happen on a track".